Hans Zeiger: Career

 Zeiger is an author and editor whose works include "Puyallup in World War II," published in 2018 by History Press.
 As a college student, he authored two books published by B&H Publishing Group; Get Off My Honor: The Assault on the Boy Scouts of America in 2005, and Reagan's Children: Taking Back the City on the Hill in 2006.

 In 2013, he was commissioned as an officer in the Washington Air National Guard.

 Washington Legislature

 In 2010, Zeiger was first elected as to the Washington House of Representatives in 2010.
 He served on the Transportation, Higher Education, and Capital Budget Committees, and he was appointed to the Joint Legislative Audit and Review Committee.

 In 2015, Zeiger announced his candidacy for the Washington State Senate in 2016 and was elected in November 2016.
 He was sworn in six days early, on January 3, 2017, after his predecessor resigned.
 In the Senate, Zeiger served as the Republican lead on Housing Stability and Affordability Committee and the State Government, Tribal Relations and Elections Committee.
-He also serves as a member of the Human Services, Re-entry and Rehabilitation Committee and the Transportation Committee.
+He also served as a member of the Human Services, Re-entry and Rehabilitation Committee and the Transportation Committee.